mandathompson/mandathompson/README.md

 ### Hi!
 I'm [Amanda][website]!

 ## I'm a mom of three, avid reader and gamer, and full stack developer!
-- I'm currently learning Gatsby
+- I'm currently learning Gatsby in my "free" time, which I don't have much of
-- 2020 Goals: survive the rest of the apocalypse and learn Typescript
+- 2021 Goals: learn Typescript, master Django and React
-- The new Fable reboot looks like it will be amazing
+- Immortals Fenyx Rising is badass

 ### Connect with me: